reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

     ./run_something.py
     (blank line below)

-Please note:  We used to use  '.. code-block:: none'.
+Please note:  We used to use  ".. code-block:: none".
 But this was creating problems.
-It is possible to use the name of the program, such as 'python' or ‘bash’ instead of ‘none’.
+It is possible to use the name of the program, such as "python" or "bash instead of "none".

 Here is more information about
 `Sphinx code blocks <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-code-block>`_.